Monitor the task

-Learn how to use the information available from the Summary and Goals tabs to monitor the success of a task.
+Learn how to use the information that is available from the Summary tab and the Goals tab to monitor the success of your task.

 The Summary tab includes general information about your task.
 You can see the status of your task, how long the task has been active, the date on which it started, and the last time it was updated.
 You can also see some information about the task goals, though it is not as detailed as the information that is available from the Goals tab.
 Some of the widgets on the Summary tab can be added to Home.
 To add a widget, click Add to Home and select Add to Home.

 The Goals tab contains information about visitors, conversions, and conversion rates.
 The default Click Through conversion goal acts on the spot defined in your task.
 If a conversion goal has multiple events, the measurements that are displayed for the conversion goal are the combined measurements for all of the events.
 Goals that have multiple events are met when any one of the events that make up the goal are satisfied.

 For web and mobile tasks, select Stop delivery after conversion to stop delivering creatives once the conversion goal for the task is met.
 When delivery of the creatives stops, that same spot might switch to displaying creatives from another task.
 If there is no other task delivering a creative to that spot, then the spot’s default creative is displayed.
 If there are no other tasks delivering content to that spot and there is no default content defined for that spot, then the spot is empty.